FurkanSrp/FurkanSrp/README.md

-- 👋 Hi, I’m @FurkanSrp and I am stuyding Computer Science B.Sc in Germany
+- 👋 Hi, I’m Furkan and I am stuyding Computer Science B.Sc in Germany
 - 👀 I’m interested in Coding,Game Developemnt
 - 🌱 I’m currently learning Java Script,HTML,CSS
 - 📫 How to reach me linkedin.com/in/furkan-sutsurup-1487a1236